oktavianuu/my-emacs/operating_emacs.md

 C-g         : aborts save and the exit
 !           : save all remaining buffer
 d           : Diff the file on the file system with the one in the buffer

+#### C-x b: Switch Buffer
+C-x b       : go to the last buffer we visited
+C-x C-s     : writing buffer to files
+C-x C-b     : display list of buffer running in emacs

+#### C-x k: Kill Buffer
+Killing a buffer in Emacs means closing it.
+You don’t have to kill buffers you don’t use.
+It’s perfectly normal to let them sit in the background until you need them again.
+Normally, se- rious Emacs users have hundreds or even thousands of open buffers at a time.

+#### ESC ESC ESC: keyboard escape
+The click your heels three times key.
+If you’re stuck somewhere or want to “go back to normal” — then pressing ESC ESC ESC will (probably) solve your problems.
+All windows are deleted (meaning they’re hidden from view), prompts are exited out of, special buffers are hidden, prefix arguments are cancelled, and recursive editing levels are unwound.